-Sequences and Deadlines for the BSN Transfer Program
+Sequences and Deadlines for the BS in Nursing Transfer Program

-The BSN transfer program is based on a cohort model.
+The BS in Nursing Transfer program is based on a cohort model.
 Students progress through the curriculum in sequence with an assigned group of students.

 The university and program admission requirements below must be met before an application is considered complete.

 Official transcripts sent to APU’s Student Services Center (SSC) for all college credit, degrees, certificates, AP scores, or credentials earned prior to application to APU

 An official transcript is one that Azusa Pacific University receives unopened in an envelope sealed by the former institution and that bears the official seal of the college or university.
 A cumulative minimum 3.0 (on a 4.0 scale) grade-point average is required for regular admission status.
 Provisional admittance may be granted to individuals with a lower GPA if competency can be shown through multiple measures.

 This program requires a minimum of 48 college or university semester units of transferable nursing prerequisite course requirements prior to the semester in which the student is requesting admission.

 - Two professional recommendations (from school or work)